Miley Cyrus Defends Herself After Being ''Slut-Shamed''

 by Cydney Contreras | Fri., Oct.
 4, 2019 5:08 PM

-Miley Cyrus is kicking off Hot Girl Fall with a bang.
+Miley Cyrus is kicking off Hot Girl Fall with a bang—and a poignant statement.

 This year, the singer lived her best Hot Girl Summer and now she's doing her most to make sure autumn lives up to the hype.
 Luckily for her, she's found her latest fling in longtime friend Cody Simpson.
 Now all she needs is for people to let her enjoy "a f--king acai bowl and a morning makeout session in peace?!?!"